 Our cakes and cookies with maple syrup?
 Soft and flavorful every time.

-Check out maple syrup substitutes for more ideas.
+Check out malt syrup alternatives for baking for more ideas.

 5 - Coconut Nectar

 Coconut nectar is an awesome Demerara substitute with a caramel-like taste.
-It’s a bit more mellow and less intense than Demerara, but still delicious.
+It's a bit more mellow and less intense than Demerara, but still delicious, with subtle coconut and toffee notes.

 We love its versatility.
 It works great in cookies, cakes, and even sauces.